10+ Best Back-to-School Movies for Kids

 Why to Watch It

 The popular musical drama tells the story of a Chicago teenager moving to a small town and the culture shock he faces.
 The dance-loving teen finds that the little town has prohibited dancing and rock music.
-The movie shows how the lead teen takes great efforts to befriend local teens and impresses the local conservative council to praise dancing and other celebrations.
+The movie shows how the lead teen makes great efforts to befriend local teens and impresses the local conservative council by praising dancing and other celebrations.
 The movie also explores other life tragedies like abusive relationships, mob mentality and child death.
 The popular dance movie teaches about friendships and youth power.

 7. Back to School